anderson-aristotle/git-diagnostic/diagnostic.md

 <!-- Remove this comment and place your answer here. -->

-7.Should you ever edit published history?
+7.Should you ever click the edit button on GitHub?

 <!-- Remove this comment and place your answer here. -->